Zulko/moviepy/_sources/user_guide/modifying.rst.txt

 The first way to modify a clip is by modifying internal properties of your object, thus modifying his behavior.

-Thoses methods usually starts with the prefix ``with_`` or ``without_``, indicating that they will return a copy of the clip with the properties modified.
+These methods usually start with the prefix ``with_`` or ``without_``, indicating that they will return a copy of the clip with the properties modified.

-So, you may write something like :
+So, you may write something like:

 .. literalinclude:: /_static/code/user_guide/effects/using_with_methods.py
     :language: python

-In addition to the ``with_*`` methods, a handful of very common methods are also accessible under shorter name, thoses are:
+In addition to the ``with_*`` methods, a handful of very common methods are also accessible under shorter names:

 - :py:meth:`~moviepy.video.VideoClip.VideoClip.resized`
 - :py:meth:`~moviepy.video.VideoClip.VideoClip.crop`